Skip to main content

 [BEST-EFFORT]

 Does AI link to your URL when asked about your topics?
-20 queries across ChatGPT, Perplexity, Claude.
+20 queries across ChatGPT, Perplexity, Claude, Gemini.
 Single rounds are LOW confidence.

 • 5 brand queries